jabranr/covidonation/README.md

 - Run project unit tests `npm test`
 - Build project for production `npm run build`

+> Always branch out from `master` unless working on a milestone then branch out from `develop` or see details in the milestone.

 ## Staging

+Staging is based on `develop` which is a CD and CI branch.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/446db57e-b7d0-47bf-bdeb-b907aa1f17c5/deploy-status)](https://app.netlify.com/sites/covidonation/deploys)

+Nightly builds are available at following URL:

 https://staging-covidonation.netlify.com